 Policy 5.9C.1.
 Annually inventory all infrastructure.
-All infrastructure, such as the drainage system, safety fencing, taxiways, pavement marking and aprons shall be inventoried and assigned to an annually updated maintenance program by airport management in coordination with Martin County.
+All infrastructure, such as including, but not limited to, the drainage system, safety fencing, taxiways, lighting, pavement markings, and aprons shall be inventoried and assigned to an annually updated maintenance program by airport management in coordination with Martin County.

 Policy 5.9C.2.
 Provide adequate restroom and storage facilities and water outlets.
-All restroom facilities shall be adequate, water outlets (for aircraft cleaning) shall be provided and storage facilities shall be upgraded at Witham Field.
+All restrooms and storage facilities shall be adequate, and water outlets (for aircraft cleaning) shall be provided. and storage facilities shall be upgraded at Witham Field.